 What is the exact on-road price price of TVS Jupiter 125?

-What are the latest October offers available on TVS Jupiter 125?
+What are different variants for TVS Jupiter 125?

 What is the engine displacement of TVS Jupiter 125?